Journalist Patricia Devlin's complaint upheld over PSNI 'failure'

 - Published

-A complaint lodged by a journalist over "a complete failure" by the Police Service of Northern Ireland (PSNI) to properly investigate an online threat to rape her baby has been upheld.
+A complaint by a journalist over "a complete failure" by the Police Service of Northern Ireland to properly investigate an online threat to sexually attack her baby has been upheld.

-Patricia Devlin, a crime reporter with the Sunday World in Belfast, took the case to the Police Ombudsman last year.
+Patricia Devlin, a crime reporter with the Sunday World, took the case to the Police Ombudsman last year.

-Her lawyer said it was "deeply unsettling" that she was "treated in this way by the PSNI".

-The reporter has the support of Amnesty International.
+The reporter had the support of Amnesty International.

 Ms Devlin received the threat a year ago in a direct message to her Facebook account, signed in the name of neo-Nazi group Combat 18.